Popbot11/buffer_gen/README.md

 For each sample, the buffer module asks its parent modle for a sample, which cascades up and down the module tree until the entire buffer is of the required length.

 I'm still very new to all of this, so my explination and implementation are both probably not very good.
 But it's a start; I've got plans for future projects that will hopefully use a lot of the same patterns I came up with for this.

 More info soon hopefully once I have a brek from school to continue working on this.

+i also wrote about this on my website a bit ago, which you can see [here](https://popbot.work/contraptions/buffer-gen.html). also also here's a strange little UI thing that I made for a different project but might try and adapt to this: [module editor](https://popbot.work/contraptions/moduleEditor.html)